srcorweb/ai-asssist/server/README.md

    }'
    ```

-   This API is used to implement streaming conversations for v2, and it returns the raw Amazon Bedrock response json string,
+   This API is used to implement streaming conversations for v2, and it returns the raw Amazon Bedrock response json string chunk splited by `\n\n`,
    you need to parse it for display.

    The `messages` under body fully complies with the messages structure specification in Amazon
    Bedrock [converse stream](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock-runtime/client/converse_stream.html)
    API.
 You can also add `image` or `document` according to the specification to support multimodal conversations.

-3. `/api/image`
+2. `/api/image`

    ```bash
    curl "${API_URL}/api/image" \